Our Simplest Guide To Student Loan Refinancing: Part IAugust 27, 2018

 What Is Student Loan Refinancing?

-Refinancing a student loan means you set up a new loan.
+Refinancing a student loan means you set up a new loan with a private lender.
 That new loan pays off your old loan and sets you up with usually a new loan servicer, new interest rate, and different payments.
 The interest rate is based on current standard interest rates as well as your personal financial situation like your credit score and report and your annual income.
-It’s important to note that not everyone qualifies for student loan refinancing, so be sure to speak with one of our Personal Loan Advisors to see what your options are.
+It’s important to note that not everyone qualifies for student loan refinancing, so be sure to speak with one of our Personal Loan Advisors to see what your options are.*

 For example, maybe you have a mix of private and federal student loans that are higher interest than what you can currently get.
 So if you have $25,000 in loans and you’re paying anything from 5% to 8.75% interest, if you can get them refinanced at 4%, then you will save a lot of money by lowering the rest of your payments until the debt is paid off.